nunchistudio/hashibox/documentation/vault-init.md

 ---
+location: "/documentation/vault-init.md"
-title: Vault initialization
+title: "Vault initialization"
 ---

-# Vault initialization
+# {% $markdoc.frontmatter.title %}

 Once the Vagrant setup is done, you must initialize (and unseal Vault *servers*) in order for Nomad to work as expected.